parente/tott/doc/index.rst

 Tools of the Trade (TotT) is a recurring meet-up for students who want more practice finding, learning, applying, and evaluating tools used in modern software development.
 The goal is to build experience and confidence in a friendly, fun, collaborative environment.
 Every week we will:

 #.
 Pick a tool or topic of interest (e.g., Git, Ruby, Backbone, Pandas, BDD, ...)
 #.
 Do a bit of background reading or video watching as time permits to prep for our meeting.
 #.
 Meet face-to-face to hack on practice problems or small projects together in a :doc:`common development environment <setup>`.
 #.
 Help one another and share our experience in-person and online.

 .. rubric:: Tools and Topics

-We currently have materials and meet-ups planned on the following topics with :doc:`many more possibilities for future sessions <other>`.
+We currently have meet-ups planned on the following topics with :doc:`many more possibilities for future sessions <other>`.
+Content and pages will continue to appear over time.

 .. toctree::
    :titlesonly: